 Autumn can be a real feast for the eyes as trees put on their magnificent colour displays.
 From ancient woods to inner city arboretums, there are many wonderful places to explore.
 Try wildlifetrusts.org for ideas.

 Foraging is a fun way to reconnect with nature.
-For anything more complicated than blackberries and hazelnuts, going with an expert is highly recommended, while eatweeds.co.uk is a great resource.
+For anything more complicated than blackberries and hazelnuts, going with an expert is highly recommended, while our guide to what you can find in an average field is a good place to start.

 If you live in an area without lots of light pollution, a sun lounger or waterproof picnic blanket on the ground in the garden at night can be your viewing platform.
 Mobile phone apps like Star Walk or Google Sky will tell you what you can see from your current location.
 If you need to go further afield, try gostargazing.co.uk for lists of dark sky reserves.